naninovel/docs/docs/guide/configuration.md

 Scene Origin | (0.5, 0.0) | Reference point on scene to be considered as origin for the managed actors.
 Doesn't affect positioning.
 Z Offset | 100 | Initial Z-axis offset (depth) from actors to the camera to set when the actors are created.
 Z Step | 0.1 | Distance by Z-axis to set between the actors when they are created; used to prevent z-fighting issues.
+Default Duration | 0.35 | Default duration (in seconds) for all the actor modifications (changing appearance, position, tint, etc).
 Default Easing | Linear | Easing function to use by default for all the actor modification animations (changing appearance, position, tint, etc).
 Auto Show On Modify | True | Whether to automatically reveal (show) an actor when executing modification commands.